An Introduction to String Diagrams for Computer Scientists: String Diagrams in Science: Some Applications

 Finally, linear relations are not just important because of the relationship with signal flow graphs; more generally the diagrammatic calculus and the equational theory IH provide a playground in which a substantial amount of standard linear algebra can be reformulated entirely diagrammatically.
 The blog \url{graphicallinearalgebra.net} is a great introduction to this topic, aimed at a general audience.

-\paragraph{Circuit Theory.} String diagrams are particularly compelling where they can give an algebraic foundation to existing graphical representations that are usually treated purely combinatorially.
+\paragraph{Circuit Theory} String diagrams are particularly compelling where they can give an algebraic foundation to existing graphical representations that are usually treated purely combinatorially.
 This is the case of many existing approaches to electrical or digital circuits.
 Despite the existence of a standard graphical representation for circuits, the string diagrammatic approach is not without challenges: taking the original graphical representation as a starting point, one needs to decompose them into a an suitable set of generators from which all other circuits can be built and, more importantly, give this syntax a functorial interpretation that assigns to each circuit its intended behaviour.
 In traditional introductions to electrical circuits, this last step usually appeals informally to some intuitive connection between a circuit and the set of differential equations that it specifies.
 String diagrams can make this connection precise and compositional.
 In some particular cases, it is even possible to equip the resulting syntax with a complete equational theory that axiomatises semantic equivalence of circuits.

 For \emph{electrical circuits} with linear/affine behaviour (including resistors, inductors, capacitors, for example) this ambitious goal has not yet been achieved, though it is possible to compile them down to an intermediate representation in IH (or its affine extension) for which, as mentioned in the paragraph above, we do have a complete diagrammatic calculus.
-The case of circuits with passive components is treated in~\cite{BaezCoyaPropsNetworkTheory} while the extension to active components (current and voltage sources in AC regime only) is carried out in~\cite{BonchiPSZ19}.
+The case of circuits with passive components is treated in~\cite{BaezCoyaPropsNetworkTheory} while the extension to current and voltage sources (in AC regime only) is carried out in~\cite{BonchiPSZ19}.
 Building on this,~\cite{boisseau2021string} develop a convenient calculus that blends both circuit elements and their compilation in IH, \emph{cf.} Figure~\ref{fig:parallel-resistors}.
 The resulting language allows for entirely diagrammatic proofs of standard textbook results of electrical engineering such as the superposition theorem or Th\'{e}venin/Norton's theorem.
+In this work, the ability to reason inductively on circuits as a genuine syntax proves very useful to prove these general theorems.